HiLab-git/DTC/README.md

 ## Acknowledgement
 * This code is adapted from [UA-MT](https://github.com/yulequan/UA-MT), [SASSNet](https://github.com/kleinzcy/SASSnet), [SegWithDistMap](https://github.com/JunMa11/SegWithDistMap),
 * We thank Dr. Lequan Yu, M.S.
 Shuailin Li and Dr. Jun Ma for their elegant and efficient code base.
-* More details and comparison methods will be released if the paper is accepted.